seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-21.md

 quotation from the *Upādānaparivaṭṭasutta* and the *Sattaṭṭhānasutta* of the *Saṁyutta Nikāya*.

-> *Ye suvimuttā te kevalino, ye kevalino vaṭṭaṁ tesaṁ n'atthi
+> *Ye suvimuttā te kevalino, ye kevalino vaṭṭaṁ tesaṁ natthi
 > paññāpanāya*.[^fn706]
 >
 > Those who are fully released, are truly alone, and for them who are truly